Navigating the University

 Need Help?
 Just Ask!

-If you have a question that is not addressed on this page, please contact Amanda Lucas.
+If you have a question that is not addressed on this page, please contact our Transfer Student Advising Support Team.

 Next Steps for Newly Admitted Transfer Students

-You've accepted your admittance to the University of South Carolina-Columbia.
+You've accepted your admittance to the University of South Carolina.
 Now what?

-Any prior coursework previously submitted to UofSC will be reviewed and articulated onto your UofSC transcript.
+Any prior coursework previously submitted to USC will be reviewed and articulated onto your USC transcript.
 You can audit your progress toward your selected degree anytime by viewing your degree audit in DegreeWorks.
 DegreeWorks is housed in Self-Service Carolina.
 Learn more about DegreeWorks and how to interpret your degree audit by watching the short help videos below.

 A Major Map is a layout of required courses in a given program of study, including a suggested course sequence, that ensures a clear path to graduation.
 To view your major map, search for your major in the Major Map Repository.
 Make sure you select the appropriate catalog year before searching (i.e. 2018-2019 for a student admitted during the 2018-2019 academic year).